64kramsystem/rpi_vpn_router/README.md

 - a PrivateInternetAccess account (or any other VPN provider, although in this case, additional configuration may be required)

-The procedure can be trivially adapted for any RPi and any VPN provider.
+The procedure can be trivially adapted for any VPN provider.

 I don't have any relation to PrivateInternetAccess, except that it's been the most reliable of all the VPN providers I've used.
 Of course, YMMV.

 ### Note on using RPi[s] as Wifi Access Point/Router

-This is **not** a guide for setting up the RPi as Wifi access point+router (for example, using an USB Wifi dongle, or the RPi3 built-in Wifi chip).
+This is **not** a guide for setting up the RPi as Wifi access point+router (for example, using an USB Wifi dongle, or the RPi3 built-in Wifi module).

 I have experience on several hardware setups (at least 5) with RPi in AP+router setup, and both the RPi integrated Wifi chip and USB Wifi dongles in general, are simply not cut for working as access point.